Skip to Content

 Frequently Asked Questions (FAQs)

-How to finish the back of cross stitch?
+How to cover up the back of a cross stitch?

 How to make the back of cross stitch look nice?